litecoinfinance/litecoinfinance/doc/tor.md

 The directory can be different of course, but (both) port numbers should be equal to your bitcoind's P2P listen port (8333 by default).

-	-externalip=X   You can tell bitcoin about its publicly reachable address using this option, and this can be a .onion address.
+	-externalip=X   You can tell litecoin finance about its publicly reachable address using this option, and this can be a .onion address.
 Given the above configuration, you can find your .onion address in /var/lib/tor/bitcoin-service/hostname.
 For connections